DaSilvaMoreira/Workshop-2-Project/README.md

 # myProject

 A minimal R pipeline that:
-- Generates data in memory (no external CSV needed)
+- Generates data in memory
 - Transforms the data
 - Writes a CSV output (`results.csv`)
 - Includes unit tests (`{testthat}`)